George Cowan: Biography

 Cowan was born in Worcester, Massachusetts.
 In 1941, at the age of twenty one, after graduating from Worcester Polytechnic Institute in chemistry, he worked on the cyclotron project at Princeton University with the intention of taking graduate courses in physics.
 He worked there with future Nobel Prize Laureate Eugene Wigner, who would design the first uranium chain reactor.
 In 1941, George participated in taking measurements essential to determining whether the chain reaction in uranium could be achieved.
-His knowledge of chemistry and nuclear physics experience provided expertise on a number of things necessary to the Manhattan Project.
+His knowledge of chemistry and nuclear physics experience provided expertise necessary to the Manhattan Project.
 In 1942, Wigner, Cowan, and several others transferred to the Metallurgy Lab at the University of Chicago where the first atomic pile was being developed under Enrico Fermi.
-Starting as a junior member, Cowan became a jack-of-all-trades, capable of such skills as machining graphite blocks used for control of the pile's reaction rate and in casting uranium metal.
-In 1942, the Chicago Pile 1 (CP-1) generated the first controlled nuclear reaction.
-This controlled release of energy from the nucleus of the atom enabled development of a method to obtain nuclear fuel for the first atomic weapons.
+Starting as a junior member, Cowan became a jack-of-all-trades, capable of machining graphite blocks used to control the pile's reaction rate and in casting uranium metal.
+In 1942, the Chicago Pile-1 (CP-1) generated the first controlled nuclear reaction.
+This controlled release of energy from the nucleus of the atom provided a method to obtain nuclear fuel for the first atomic weapons.
 His experience made him one of the experts on the chemistry of radioactive elements in the field of applied nuclear fission.
-Since he was single and in possession of high expertise, project managers transferred him around the nation to help resolve bottlenecks.
+Because he was single and possessed high expertise, project managers transferred him around the nation to help resolve bottlenecks.
 He was one of the select group with knowledge of the separate components of the project, kept separate for security reasons.
 He received a draft deferment from the president of the United States for possessing skills uniquely useful to the war effort.